sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 ## GCxchange Group

-GCxchange is an instance of Sharepoint/Teams making a good platform to create a shared document library and space to dicsuss software assessments in the GC.
+GCxchange is an instance of Sharepoint/Teams making a good platform to create a shared document library and space to discuss software assessments in the GC.
 The [Software Assessments GCexchange group](https://gcxgce.sharepoint.com/teams/1000219) is accessible to most of GC departments already.
 GC Employees can see what documents have been shared and participate in discussions about software assessments.